 Manuscripts (including tables, figures, etc.) should be submitted electronically at http://mc.manuscriptcentral.com/sc.
 Authors will be required to set up an online account on the Manuscript Central system powered by ScholarOne.

 All manuscripts should be prepared following the latest edition of the Publication Manual of the American Psychological Association (APA), although some flexibility is permitted to accommodate varying disciplinary traditions.
 Our preferred manuscript length is 7000-9000 words, including references.
 Tables and figures should be kept to a reasonable minimum.
-Each manuscript submission should include (a) a separate title page file with the names, addresses, telephone numbers, and e-mails of all authors; (b) a separate biography page file containing 2- to 3-sentence biographical descriptions of each author; and (b) an abstract of not more than 100 words accompanied by approximately 4-5 suggested keywords, both of which may be included at the beginning of the manuscript file.
+Each manuscript submission should include (a) a separate title page file with the names, addresses, telephone numbers, and e-mails of all authors; (b) a separate biography page file of 50 to 80 words for biographical descriptions of each author; and (b) an abstract of not more than 100 words accompanied by approximately 4-5 suggested keywords, both of which may be included at the beginning of the manuscript file.
 Tables should be included at the end of the manuscript file, and figures, if any, should be appended in an additional separate file in clear, camera-ready format.
 To facilitate anonymous review, the names and affiliations of all authors should appear only in the title page and biography page files.
 In some cases authors may also want to delete or disguise multiple references to their own work.
 Please note that at this time the journal cannot accept any PDF files, even for figures.
 Contact the editor at email@example.com for assistance.

 Submission of a manuscript implies commitment to publish in the journal.
 Authors submitting to the journal should not simultaneously submit the manuscript to another journal, nor should the manuscript have been published elsewhere in substantially similar form or with substantially similar content.
 Authors in doubt about what constitutes prior publication should consult the editor at firstname.lastname@example.org.